julieperreau/julieperreau.github.io/cv.md

 Co-chair for the MBS Diversity and Inclusion Graduate Committee.
 2020 - 2021.
 University of Texas at Austin.

 • Organized bi-weekly meetings with students to discuss department climate, DEI issues, and actions to promote DEIJ.
-Communicated concerns with the ICMB DEI faculty committee.
+Communicated concerns with the ICMB DEI faculty committee.<br>
 • Wrote grant applications to obtain SEED funding for the Scientist AntiRacist Toolkit (Scientist's ARTK), to promote lab-based conversations on racism, diversity, and equity in STEM.
 Project was supported by Drs.
-Shelley Payne and Keiko Torii.
+Shelley Payne and Keiko Torii.<br>
-• Formed a student-led seminar series focused on inviting BIPOC, LGBTQ+, and female faculty and post-docs for scientific seminars.
+• Formed a student-led seminar series focused on inviting BIPOC, LGBTQ+, and female faculty and post-docs for scientific seminars.<br>
-• Implemented a Student Rights document for the Interdisciplinary Life Sciences Graduate Program, published on our department website.
+• Implemented a Student Rights document for the Interdisciplinary Life Sciences Graduate Program, published on our department website.<br>
 • Established communication and collaborations with student-run DEI committees in departments across the College of Natural Sciences.

 **Volunteering**

 Judge, CNS Undergraduate Research Forum.
 2019, 2020.
-University of Texas at Austin.
+University of Texas at Austin.<br>
 Volunteer, UT Synthetic Biology Day.
 2019.
-University of Texas at Austin.
+University of Texas at Austin.<br>
 Volunteer, Explore UT, Symbiosis of Bees and Aphids.
 2017 - 2019.
-University of Texas at Austin.
+University of Texas at Austin.<br>
 Volunteer, UT Austin Girl's Day - Women in Bio.
 2017, 2018.
-University of Texas at Austin.
+University of Texas at Austin.<br>
 Volunteer, Graduate Student Seminar Series "Chips and Dip".
 2017 - 2018.
 University of Texas at Austin.